wxsd-sales/instant-connect-launcher/README.md

 # Instant Connect Launcher

-Includes a calendar/scheduling web based UI for Instant Connect meetings, and allows sending meeting links via sms and email.
+Includes a calendar/scheduling web based UI for Instant Connect meetings, and allows sending meeting links via email.

 Welcome to our WXSD DEMO Repo! <!-- Keep this here -->
 <!-- Keep the following here -->